SankalpC10/yt_media/Readme.md

 5. **Configuration** :
 The script supports two authentication methods:
-- OAuth Flow (recommended for more secure access): It will prompt you to authenticate via Google when running.
+- OAuth Flow (recommended for more secure access): Currently implemented: It will prompt you to authenticate via Google when running.
 - API Key Flow (faster, but requires API key setup): Uncomment the relevant lines in main.py and comment out the OAuth sections.

 6. **Files** :